phf/mkgpt/README.md

 - no way to create swap partitions (borked GUID parsing)
 - some overly specific code (Linux, Windoze) without a strong need for it
 - some strange code (static info in oversized, dynamically populated array?)
-- some rather broken code (required calls in asserts, misaligned pointers)
+- some rather broken code (required calls in asserts, misaligned pointers, memory leaks)

 ## References